-The agent and method that is needed will depend on what metal is causing the problem.
+The agent and method that is used depends on what metal is causing the problem.
 Some agents are taken by mouth.
-Other are given by injection or through an IV.
-You may need to be watched in a clinical setting after the treatment to make sure you do not have severe side effects.
+Others are given by injection or through an IV.

 How Long Will It Take?

-The amount of time for treatment will depend on the type of metal poisoning, and type of treatment.
+The amount of time it takes depends on the type of metal poisoning and the treatment.

-Chelation therapy by injection or IV may need frequent outpatient visits over a period of weeks or months.
+IV or injection chelation therapy may be repeated over a period of weeks or months.
 Some IV drugs will need to be given over a period of hours during each visit.